-Currently, the Company does not have any women that are members of its Board (0%) or any women that are executive officers (0%).
-Assuming all of the Management Nominees are elected at the Meeting, the Board will have one woman director (11%).
+Currently, the Company has two women that are members of its Board (20%) and two women that are executive officers (22%).
+Assuming all of the Management Nominees are elected at the Meeting, the Board will have one woman director (14%).